spiral/docs/view/templater.md

 ## Parent block content
-In some cases we may need to keep original block content in some form.
-To do that use block name inside youre declaration:
+In some cases we may need to keep the original block content in some form.
+To do that use block name inside your declaration:
 ```html
 <block:head>
     <block:head/>
     <meta name="keywords" value="keyword"/>
 </block:head>
 ```
-If we will add this statement to our view file output will look like:
+If we will add this statement to our view file, output will look like:
 ```html
 <html>
 <head>